go-bayes/osf/OSF_PACKAGE_SUMMARY.md

 - `USE_REAL_DATA`: FALSE (uses synthetic data by default)
 - `N_IMPUTATIONS`: 10 (reduce to 2 for quick demo)
 - `SEED`: 123 (for reproducibility)
+- **NEW**: Amelia parameters: `splinetime=3, polytime=3` (no empri)
+- **NEW**: Education properly included in imputation model

 ## Data Privacy Note

 The original NZAVS data cannot be shared due to privacy constraints.
 This package includes:
 1. **Synthetic data generator** that creates realistic data matching the structure of the original
+   - Mimics NZAVS sampling design (oversampling of women, Māori, older adults)
+   - Three-group trajectories demonstrate selection bias clearly
+   - Baseline characteristics remain known after dropout (realistic for longitudinal surveys)
 2. **Pre-generated synthetic dataset** for immediate use
+3. **Oracle dataset** showing ground truth before missingness
-3. **Configuration to use real data** if you have access
+4. **Configuration to use real data** if you have access

 ## Expected Runtime

-- Full analysis with 10 imputations: ~10-15 minutes
+- Full analysis with 10 imputations and 40,000 participants: ~15-20 minutes
-- Demo with 2 imputations: ~2-3 minutes
+- Demo with 2 imputations: ~3-5 minutes

 ## System Requirements